solaius/DocuCrawler/documentation/guides/USAGE.md

 - Connects to the specified vector database
 - Creates collections/indices as needed
 - Stores document content and embeddings
+- Handles chunked documents intelligently
 - Enables semantic search capabilities

+When using advanced chunking, the system stores each chunk as a separate document in the vector database, but maintains the relationship between chunks and their parent documents.
+This allows for more precise search results while still providing context.

 ## Semantic Search